CSC-326/HW1.P1/README.md

 ## Part 4

 Verify your assignment works by cloning your repo on a fresh directory location.
 Repeat the setup step in part 1.
 Additionally run, `grunt package`.
 Open `www\index.html` and verify the site looks correct.
-You should not be checking in node_modules, bower_components, or www\css\*.css or www\js\libs.js.
+You should not be checking in node_modules, bower_components, or www\css\*.css or www\js\libs.js to the **master branch**.

 Create a branch gh-pages in your repo.
+Copy all the content in www/ into the root directory and commit to the branch.
 You should be able to see your webpage online, Example:

 * Code: https://github.ncsu.edu/cjparnin/WebTest/tree/gh-pages
 * Site: https://github.ncsu.edu/pages/cjparnin/WebTest/